ahsan598/django-prjct/README.md

-# Django 1st prjct
+# Django demo project

 This is just for practice